Suletta-Majo/combpartpy/README.md

 I found a tool for a similar purpose that looks very functional and excellent, so I will describe it 😙
 https://github.com/yamenk-gribaudo/pymerger

+I will return to the description of my program
 ### Usage
 rename your separated main program files
 *****.part0~99.py